10 Animals With Snake Venom Resistance

 Source: public domain

-The main opossum in the USA, inhabiting dozens of states.
-Its arch enemy (except cars) is the western diamondback rattlesnake, or at least it was, until it successfully evolved venom resistance epochs ago.
-Western diamondbacks cause the most human fatalities of any US snake, so small mammals are no problem, but the Virginia opossum has a peptide in its bloodstream which deactivates the toxins.
-They’re immune by their very nature, taking painful bites and fleeing into the bushes at top speed, when the confused rattlesnake expects them to roll over.
+The western diamondback rattlesnake is the most common rattler in the southern US, and causes the most human fatalities of any US snake.
+Ordinarily, small mammals are their top prey, but the Virginia opossum has a peptide in its bloodstream which deactivates the toxins.
+They’re immune by their very nature, taking painful bites and fleeing into the bushes at top speed, when the overconfident rattlesnake expects them to roll over and die.

-One study injected mice with a Virginian opossum serum, and found that they too became immune.
-Virginia opossums are even resistant to the Russell’s viper of India, despite the two living thousands of miles away.
+One study injected mice with a Virginia opossum serum, and found that they too become immune to rattlesnake venom.
+Virginia opossums are even resistant to the Russell’s viper of India, despite the two species living thousands of miles apart.
 Scientists have wondered whether they could extract this opossum peptide and turn it into a marketable snakebite shield.

 Virginia opossums aren’t immune to all venoms.
-A 1976 study injected them with Indian cobra, cape cobra and Chinese cobra venom and triggered a slow death.
-But they did survive venom from eastern diamondbacks, cottonmouths, and copperheads.
+A large 1976 study injected them with Indian cobra, cape cobra and Chinese cobra venom, and triggered the usual slow death.
+But they did survive venom injections from eastern diamondbacks, cottonmouths and copperheads.

 2 Mongoose